Mermaid Quay: History

 Before the completion of the Cardiff Bay Barrage in 1999, Cardiff Bay was tidal, with extensive expanses of mud flats exposed at low tide.
 Construction of the barrage, one of the largest engineering projects in Europe, has turned Cardiff Bay into a 500 acre freshwater lake with 8 mi of waterfront.

-Mermaid Quay was designed by architects Benoy and opened in August 1999.
+Mermaid Quay was designed by Benoy and opened in August 1999.
 Since that time there has been significant regeneration of the Bay including the construction of Lloyd George Avenue – a new link road between the city centre and the Bay – numerous iconic buildings, and residential and commercial developments.

 Media

 Cardiff Bay and Mermaid Quay have provided the backdrop for numerous episodes of programmes, such as the BBC’s science fiction drama series Doctor Who and Torchwood, with the fictional entrances (now decorated as Ianto's Shrine) to the underground Torchwood 3 Institute located in Roald Dahl Plass.